 The crucial question of when to start physiotherapy after surgery has personalized answers, ranging from within 24 hours for joint replacements to a staged approach weeks later for more complex procedures.
 Experts emphasize that the best time to start physiotherapy after surgery is not one-size-fits-all, but immediate post-op consultation will clarify when to start pt after surgery and when to start physio after hip replacement to safeguard your recovery.
-Throughout this comprehensive guide, we’ll explore evidence-based timing protocols, procedure-specific recommendations, and expert insights to help you navigate your physical therapy journey with confidence.

-Understanding the Critical Window for Post-Surgical Physiotherapy
+Critical Window for Post-Surgical Physiotherapy

-Your body enters a critical healing phase immediately after surgery, characterized by inflammation, tissue repair, and neuromuscular adaptation.
-During this window, controlled movement serves multiple therapeutic purposes: it prevents the formation of excessive scar tissue, maintains joint range of motion, stimulates circulation to promote healing, and helps preserve muscle strength that would otherwise deteriorate rapidly during prolonged immobility.
-However, the precise timing must balance these benefits against surgical wound integrity, pain management, and your individual health status.
+it prevents the formation of excessive scar tissue, maintains joint range of motion, stimulates circulation to promote healing, and helps preserve muscle strength that would otherwise deteriorate rapidly during prolonged immobility.

-Your initial physiotherapy sessions after knee replacement focus on basic mobility exercises performed right in your hospital bed.
-These include ankle pumps to prevent blood clots, quadriceps sets to activate thigh muscles, and gentle knee bending exercises using a continuous passive motion (CPM) machine or with therapist assistance.
-Within the first day, most patients work on sitting at the bedside and standing with assistance, progressing to short walking distances with a walker or crutches.
+Knee replacement surgery, one of the most common orthopedic procedures, typically begins with gentle physiotherapy on the same day as surgery or within 24 hours.
+This early start, supported by clinical evidence, improves outcomes by promoting circulation and reducing stiffness.
+Initial sessions focus on basic mobility exercises in the hospital bed, including ankle pumps to prevent blood clots, quadriceps sets to activate thigh muscles, and gentle knee bending using a continuous passive motion (CPM) machine or therapist assistance.
+By the first day, patients often progress to sitting at the bedside, standing with assistance, and short walks using a walker or crutches.

 Also Read: Everything You Need to Know About Choosing Physiotherapy in Scarborough